Radha Krishna

 With Krishna, Radha is acknowledged as the Supreme Goddess.
-It is said that Krishna is only satiated by devotional service in loving servitude and Radha is the personification of devotional service to the supreme lord.
-Various devotees worship her with the understanding of her merciful nature as the only way to attain Krishna.
-Radha is also depicted to be Krishna himself, split into two, for the purpose of his enjoyment.
-As per Hindu scriptures, Radha is considered as the complete incarnation of Mahalakshmi.
+Krishna is said to be satiated only by devotional service in loving servitude, personified by Radha.
+Various devotees worship her to attain Krishna via her.
+Radha is also depicted to be Krishna himself, split into two for the purpose of his enjoyment.
+As per scriptures, Radha is considered as the complete incarnation of Mahalakshmi.

 It is believed that Krishna enchants the world, but Radha enchants even him.
-Therefore, she is the supreme goddess of all and together they are called as Radha-Krishna.
-In many Vaishnava sections, Radha Krishna are often identified as the avatars of Lakshmi Narayan.
+Therefore, she is the supreme goddess of all, and together they are called Radha-Krishna.
+In many Vaishnava sections, Radha Krishna are often identified as the avatars of Lakshmi Narayana.

-Names
+Names and epithets

-Vigneshwara cannot be broken into two – Krishna (Devanagari: कृष्ण), the eighth incarnation (Avatar) of Vishnu, and his shakti Radha (Devanagari: राधा) such was the love of Radha towards Krishna that they are one.
-Krishna in Vrindavana is depicted with Radha standing on his left.
-Some important names of Radha and Krishna mentioned in scriptures are:
+Radha Krishna can be broken into two: Krishna (Devanagari: कृष्ण), the incarnation of Vishnu, which means, "all attractive" or "dark blue", and his shakti Radha (Devanagari: राधा), the incarnation of Lakshmi, which means "the pleasing one".